In this article

 • Services that cost more than they add in efficiency or productivity

-Effective vendor management tools can gather all your subscriptions into one dashboard, identifying upcoming renewals and providing a clear view of all active subscriptions, so you can tell if you’re about to pay for something that’s not essential to business operations and could negatively affect your profitability.
+Effective vendor management tools can gather all your subscription services into one dashboard and identify upcoming renewals, providing a clear view of all your active subscriptions.
+This helps you determine whether you’re about to pay for something that’s not essential to your business operations.

 Try Ramp for free